Scalable Inspection Planning via Flow-based Mixed Integer Linear Programming: Introduction Related Work

 In inspection planning (\ip), a robot equipped with an onboard sensor is tasked with computing a path in a known environment to inspect a set of points of interest (POIs) while avoiding obstacles and minimizing path cost.
 Applications of \ip arise in a wide range of domains, including construction~\cite{cheng2008time}, manufacturing~\cite{atkar2005uniform}, and medical robotics~\cite{cho2024efficient,cho2021planning}.

 State-of-the-art approaches to the \ip problem~\cite{fu2019toward,fu2021computationally} use sampling-based motion planning to discretize the robot’s continuous configuration space into a roadmap represented as a graph.
 The vertices and edges of this graph correspond to valid robot configurations and feasible local motions, respectively.
+Edge costs encode the cost of local motion, and directed edges may be used to capture asymmetric motions arising from kinodynamic constraints.
 Each vertex is additionally associated with a \emph{visibility set} that specifies which POIs can be inspected from that configuration.
 The \ip task then reduces to finding a minimum-cost tour on this graph that inspects all POIs, a problem known as \emph{graph inspection planning} (\gip). \gip presents a significant computational challenge, as it entails the simultaneous selection of a subset of vertices that jointly cover all POIs, together with the computation of a minimum-length tour connecting them.
 Thus, \gip generalizes both the \emph{set cover} problem and the \emph{traveling salesman problem} (TSP)~\cite{karp1972reducibility, lawler1985tsp}, both of which are NP-hard, and even hard to approximate within constant factors~\cite{feige1998threshold, sahni1976p}.

 \citet{fu2019toward} proposed a search-based approach that reformulates \gip as a shortest-path problem on a new graph $G_{\ip}$, whose vertex set captures all original roadmap vertices and all possible POI subsets.
 Consequently, the size of~$G_{\ip}$ is exponential in the number of POIs.
 While this approach provides theoretical guarantees on solution quality, it does not manage to handle real-world instances involving thousands of POIs within a reasonable time frame, thus limiting its practical applicability.
 More recently, \citet{mizutani2024leveraging} tackled \gip using dynamic programming and mixed-integer linear programming (MILP) approaches.
 Among the two, the most scalable is their MILP formulation, solved using the Branch-and-Bound (BnB) paradigm (see Sec.~\ref{sec:alg}).
 While this formulation can handle substantially larger \gip instances than earlier methods, its performance degrades as the graph size and the number of POIs grow, leading to loose lower bounds and limited near-optimality certification, even for modest graph sizes (relative to those commonly considered in motion planning~\cite{Panasoff.Solovey.25}).
 This motivates alternative formulations that retain strong solution-quality guarantees while enabling scalability.